-Han Chinese: Some 95-98% of Taiwan's citizens are Han Chinese, an East Asian ethnic group concentrated in mainland China.
+Han Chinese: Some 95% of Taiwan's citizens are Han Chinese, an East Asian ethnic group concentrated in mainland China.
 The Han divide into several sub-groups based on language, place of origin on the mainland, and time of arrival in Taiwan.
 The largest subgroup, comprising 65-70% of the population, is the Taiwanese (also known as the Hoklo, Fukien Taiwanese, Fukienese, or Fujianese).
 Most Taiwanese's ancestors migrated to the island from the mainland's southern Fujian Province during the 14th-17th centuries.
-Members of this sub-group tend to speak Taiwanese (see p.
-2 of Language and Communication) as their first language.
+Members of this sub-group tend to speak Taiwanese (see Language and Communication) as their first language.
 A unified "Taiwanese" identity is relatively recent.
-As late as the 19th century, this subgroup subdivided into several smaller groupings based on place of origin in Fujian Province.
+As late as the 19th century, this sub-group subdivided into several smaller groupings based on place of origin in Fujian Province.

 Comprising some 15% of the population, the Hakka were historically a migratory people in mainland China who began arriving from Fujian and Guangdong provinces in the 17th century.
-Taiwan's Hakka minority tend to speak 1 of several Hakka dialects (see p.
-3 of Language and Communication).
+Taiwan's Hakka minority tend to speak 1 of several Hakka dialects (see Language and Communication).

 Unlike the other 2 Han Chinese sub-groups, the "mainlanders" arrival on the island is much more recent.
-The label originally applied to the 1.5 million mainland Chinese who retreated to Taiwan with Nationalist leader Chiang Kai-shek in 1949 (see p.
-13 of History and Myth).
+The label originally applied to the 1.5 million mainland Chinese who retreated to Taiwan with Nationalist leader Chiang Kai-shek in 1949 (see History and Myth).
 In subsequent decades, the label was also applied to the offspring of any mainlander man, regardless of their mother's ethnic identity.
-Comprising some 15% of the population today, mainlanders typically speak Mandarin as their first language (see p.
-1-2 of Language and Communication).
-Traditionally, the mainlanders and their descendants are known as the wàishěngrén ("outside-province people") while the Taiwanese and Hakka are called běnshěngrén ("home-province people"), though these labels are becoming obsolete.
+Comprising some 15% of the population today, mainlanders typically speak Mandarin as their first language (see Language and Communication).
+Traditionally, the mainlanders and their descendants are known as the wàishengren ("outside-province people") while the Taiwanese and Hakka are called benshengren ("home-province people"), though these labels are becoming obsolete.

-Indigenous Groups: Some 2% of Taiwanese citizens belong to 1 of 16 officially-recognized indigenous (also known as aboriginal) groups, each speaking its own Austronesian language (see p.
-3 of Language and Communication).
+Indigenous Groups: Some 2% of Taiwanese citizens belong to 1 of 16 officially-recognized indigenous (also known as aboriginal) groups, each speaking its own Austronesian language (see Language and Communication).
 The officially recognized groups include the Amis, Atayal, Bunun, Kanakanayu.
 Kayalan, Paiwan, Puyuma, Rukai, Saaroa,

-Saisiat.
-Sakizava.
-Seedig, Tao Yami), Thao, Truku. and Tsou, though a 17th aroup is petitioning for recognition. largest groups are the Amis (200,000 as of 2023), the Paiwan (102.730 in 2020). and the
+Saisiat Sakizava.
+Seediq.
+Tao Yami), Thao, Truku. and Tsou, though a 17th aroup is petitioning for recognition. largest groups are the Amis (140,000 as of 2024), the Paiwan (102.730 in 2020). and the

 Atayal (92,084 in 2020).
 In recent years, the indigenous population has grown faster than the national average.
-Historically driven off their ancestral lands into the island's mountainous interior (see p.
-3 of History and Myth), nearly half of indigenous people live in cities today.
+Historically driven off their ancestral lands into the island's mountainous interior (see History and Myth), nearly half of indigenous people live in cities today.